MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 > This article provides guidance for Viva Engage group admins to produce the best live event experiences for their groups and communities.
 If you're planning a large event (up to 100,000 attendees), the Microsoft 365 live events assistance team can give you the best options for your live event.
 [Learn more about this program.](https://adoption.microsoft.com/virtual-event-guidance/assistance)
 >
 > [!NOTE]
 > On September 15, 2023, [Stream live events will be retired](/stream/live-event-retirement).
-Through June 30, 2023, limits in Stream live limits will be extended to support:
+Through December 31, 2023, limits in Stream live limits are extended to support:
 > - Up to 20,000 attendees
-> - 50 events simultaneous events on a single tenant
+> - 50 simultaneous events on a single tenant
 > - Events up to 16 hours in duration